Cultural studies theories and the study of Asia, Africa and the Middle East

 - Full Year

-At the end of the course, a student should be able to…
+At the end of the module, a student should be able to…

 - demonstrate understanding of key Cultural Studies theories applied to the study of Africa and Asia;show an awareness of the theoretical paradigms on which Cultural Studies is based and of key debates within and between these paradigms, particularly in the study of Africa and Asia